tasnimzotder/hacktoberfest-2020/_hackbars/vikranth.md

 author: vikranth
 ---

-Open source is one of the most efficient ways in which one can contribute. i personally feel it to be a great way to contribute together with different people having different ideas.
+Open source is one of the most efficient ways in which one can contribute.
+I personally feel it to be a great way to contribute together with different people having different ideas.

 ---